Anne McGrath

 Anne McGrath (born c.
-1958) is the National Director of the New Democratic Party (NDP) of Canada.
-Prior to this, she most recently served as principal secretary to former Alberta Premier Rachel Notley and as Notley's deputy chief of staff.
-McGrath was president of the New Democratic Party from 2006 to 2009.
+1958) is a Canadian political advisor.
+McGrath was president of the New Democratic Party from 2006 to 2009, National Director of the NDP from 2019 to 2024 and previously from 2014 to 2015, principal secretary to former Alberta Premier Rachel Notley, and as Notley's deputy chief of staff.
+McGrath is currently serving as the principal secretary to federal NDP leader Jagmeet Singh in the House of Commons.

 Background

 McGrath was born in Aldershot, England to Irish parents.
 Her family moved to Montreal when she was a child and later to Ottawa.
 Her father was a school principal and her mother was a teacher.

 She studied English literature at the University of Ottawa and in 1979–80 she was President of the Student Federation of the University of Ottawa.

 After graduating, she moved to Edmonton to work as a field organizer for the Alberta Federation of Students while studying for an education degree at the University of Alberta and became politically active.

 She graduated with a Bachelor of Education from the University of Alberta and began her career as a teacher.
-She then held a variety of positions with not-for-profit organizations including working as Canadian Programme Officer for Oxfam-Canada and Community Development Team Leader and senior education officer for the Canadian Mental Health Association.
+She then held a variety of positions with not-for-profit organizations including working as Canadian Programme Officer for Oxfam Canada and Community Development Team Leader and senior education officer for the Canadian Mental Health Association.
 She has a master's degree in communications studies.
 She has worked as a managing director at the lobbying firm Ensight, and is an associate at the public relations firm Hill+Knowlton Strategies.
 She has also served as a board member and social issues chair of the Elizabeth Fry Society, Vice-President of National Action Committee on the Status of Women, and a member of the Steering Committee for the Canadian Feminist Alliance for International Action: Beijing and Beyond.